Wellbeing and Mental Health

 • Four‑week structured health plans

-• Access to lots of useful videos and podcasts, including yoga workouts, recipe ideas and guided meditation.
+• A library of videos and podcasts, including yoga sessions, recipe ideas, and guided meditations

 All of this support is available free of charge to all students at the University.